A versatile writer and editor who makes features sing, books flow and copy shine.

 Sailing America’s Great Loop on a 32-foot DownEast sailboat, twice, is more similar to my current work than it might seem.
 Both require an open and creative mind, structure, articulation, accuracy and always looking for the next cool thing.

 When I’m not busy telling Michigan Tech’s story for digital and print audiences, find me working with aspiring authors, or at work on my next novel (working title: Yoga For Smokers).
 A hoarder of hard-copy books and magazines, prone to social media binges, I find my Zen on the water, the yoga mat, and in the garden.

 Instantaneous typo recognition (But I always get a second set of eyes on my own work, and you should, too).

-Working with photographers ( Smile inducer.
-Willing holder of coats and equipment).
+Working with photographers ( Writes word-to-image.
+Smile-and-passion inducer.
+Willing holder of coats and equipment.
+Great eye, and not too shabby with own DSLR.).

 Social media obsessed.
 (It’s where we connect.
 It’s where the best stories are told and shared).